Title: The Magic of Hobbits

 Untying the first, he started unloading it.
 The food he had gotten from Rivendell was piled on the empty shelves of the front pantry and he arranged it all with care.
 Those victuals would be his only meals until he unkinked the mess his ‘death’ had made of his finances.
-If his accounts had gone to Lobelia, his cousin the Thain was going to get his ears pinned back.
+If his accounts had gone to Lobelia, his grandfather the Thain was going to get his ears pinned back.
 When his bag was finally empty, the pantry looked much better.
 Not as full as a good hobbit pantry should be, but a good start nonetheless.

 The second pouch contained what gold he had been willing to claim from the masses shoved at him.
 After.
 Bilbo hadn’t taken everything, but he had picked up enough to make sure his descendants would survive and prosper for generations.
 That pouch got placed in his bedroom.

 The third pouch looked even emptier than the first two and he wasn’t planning on opening it.
-When he had placed his nifty ring in it, he had only done so because the porch was safe.
+When he had placed his nifty ring in it, he had only done so because the pouch was safe.
 It had taken less than a day for the thing to try to call out for him.
 He had never heard of a magic ring that wanted to be worn, but that could not be a good sign.
 So the little trinket had stayed in the pouch and it had fallen silent.
 Bilbo stared at the pouch for several minutes before placing it on the mantle of the parlor fireplace.
 He needed to figure out what to do with that.
 Yes, he did.

 But not right then.
 He had a smial to put to rights, a life to pick back up and decisions to make.
 Gandalf would be back by in the fall and he would ask him his opinion then.
 Pressing his hand against his breast bone, Bilbo rubbed at the ache there.